- What is lumbago?

 Pregnancy

 Lumbago during pregnancy is not uncommon: During this special time, women are more susceptible to back pain and therefore to complaints such as lumbalgia.
-Among other things, this is due to weight gain and the displacement of the body's center of gravity due to the growing baby, which puts strain on the muscles and ligaments in the lower back.
+This is partly due to the weight gain and the shift in the body's center of gravity caused by the growing baby, which puts strain on the muscles and ligaments in the lower back.

-In addition, the hormonal changes in the woman's body cause a loosening of the ligaments and jointsto facilitate the birth process - with the unpleasant side effect of temporary instability of the spine, which can cause lumbago-like pain. -
+In addition, the hormonal changes in the woman's body cause the ligaments and joints to loosen in order to facilitate the birth process - with the unpleasant side effect of temporary instability of the spine, which can cause lumbago-like pain. -

 Protrusion or herniated disc